 View program disclosure

 National American University’s Albuquerque campus is conveniently located in the heart of the Albuquerque metro area.
 The Albuquerque campus has been serving students in the central New Mexico area since 1975, and has long been considered one of NAU’s flagship campus locations.
-In addition to its strong business and information technology curriculum, the Albuquerque campus offers excellent degree programs in medical assisting, medical administrative assistant, and healthcare management.
+In addition to its strong criminal justice school, the Albuquerque campus offers excellent degree programs in medical assisting, medical administrative assistant, and healthcare management.
 Located at the intersection of San Mateo and Indian School Road, the campus is convenient to Interstate 40 East and the Uptown Area.